dphilipson/transducist/README.md

     .toArray(); // -> ["A", "CCC"]
 ```
 Other terminating methods include `.forEach()`, `.count()`, and `.find()`, among
-others.
+many others.
 For a particularly interesting one, see
 [`.toMapGroupBy()`](https://github.com/dphilipson/transducist/blob/master/docs/api.md#tomapgroupbygetkey-transformer).

 For a list of all possible transformations and terminations, [see the full API